Digital-Media/fhooe-web-dock/README.md

 - Windows: Double-click `CleanReinstall.bat` or run the command in a Powershell/command prompt.
 - Mac OS X/Linux: Run `./CleanReinstall.sh` from a terminal/shell.
 If the file is not executable, run `chmod +x CleanReinstall.sh` first.

-Warning: this script assumes that you're only using fhooe-web-dock on your system.
+Warning: This script assumes you're only using fhooe-web-dock on your system.
 It will affect other Docker environments as well!

 1. Stop all running fhooe-web-dock-containers (`docker compose down -v`).
-2. Remove all unused images, containers, networks and volumes (`docker system prune --volumes -a -f`).
+2. Remove all unused images, containers, networks, and volumes (`docker system prune --volumes -a -f`).
 This will also affect other Docker environments on your system!
 3. Update fhooe-web-dock from GitHub (`git pull`).
 4. Create and start the containers again (`docker compose up -d`).

 ## Working With the Containers

 Once all containers have been started, you'll notice a subdirectory called `webapp` in your fhooe-web-dock directory.
 This directory is mapped to `/var/www/html` in the `webapp` container.
-Since this is Apache's document root, all files and projects you put in there will be directly available on the web server.
+Since this is Apache's document root, all files, and projects you put in there will be directly available on the web server.

 You can access the **web server** via HTTP or HTTPS.
 Be advised the HTTPS certificate is self-signed and will trigger a warning in your browser.